Liposuction Recovery Guide in Norwalk, CT

 After your procedure, the treatment sites are wrapped in a compression garment to help with bruising and swelling.
 Most patients wear the garment for four weeks.
 Side effects during recovery include bruising, minimal discomfort, and swelling.
 Symptoms typically reduce within two weeks but can take several months to completely dissipate.
 Oral medication is prescribed to assist with discomfort.
 Patients usually resume work and light exercise within two weeks, depending on how they feel.

 Tips for a Better Liposuction Recovery

 The recovery period after liposuction will be different for every patient, so it is best to consult with your surgeon and communicate any questions or concerns that you have prior to your surgery.
-Dr. Rick Rosen is happy to discuss all of your cosmetic goals, medical history, and preferences during your consultation.
+Dr. Rick Rosen is happy to discuss all of your cosmetic goals, medical history, and preferences during your consultation at his office in Norwalk, CT.
 Some tips to help ensure a comfortable recovery include:

 - Fill all prescriptions prior to your surgery so you have them ready when you arrive home after your procedure.

 - Read all of your postoperative care instructions thoroughly and ask for clarification if anything is unclear.
 Follow these directions carefully.

 - Schedule sufficient time to rest and get plenty of sleep.
 The recuperation process takes time so be patient with your body.

 - Continue to wear your compression garments until you are cleared to remove them.
 These should fit snugly but not so tight that they disrupt circulation.